Jusuf Gazibegović

-Jusuf Gazibegović (/bs/; born 11 March 2000) is a professional footballer who plays as a right-back for Bundesliga club 1.
+Jusuf Gazibegović (/bs/; born 11 March 2000) is a professional footballer who plays as a right-back for Ekstraklasa club Widzew Łódź, on loan from 1.
 FC Köln.
 Born in Austria, he plays for the Bosnia and Herzegovina national team.

 Gazibegović started his professional career at Red Bull Salzburg, who assigned him to Liefering in 2018.
 Two years later, he joined Sturm Graz.
 In 2025, he moved to 1.
-FC Köln.
+FC Köln, who loaned him back to Sturm Graz in 2026 and to Widzew Łódź later that year.

 A former youth international for Bosnia and Herzegovina, Gazibegović made his senior international debut in 2021, earning over 20 caps since.

 Club career

 Early career

 Gazibegović started playing football at a local club Austria Salzburg, before joining the youth academy of his hometown team Red Bull Salzburg in 2011.
 He made his professional debut playing for Red Bull Salzburg's feeder squad, Liefering, against Ried on 3 March 2018 at the age of 17.
 In April 2019, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.